augustss/verse-semantics/Book/docs/12_modules.md

 # Thing<public>:string = "hello"  # Would fail
 ```

-### Backward Compatibility Guarantees

-The Metaverse provides guarantees for published modules:

-- Public members will never stop existing
-- Types will never change in incompatible ways
-- Values can be updated by the publisher
-- New members can be added

 ## Local Qualifiers

 In V1, the `(local:)` qualifier can disambiguate identifiers within functions: